 6. Bahnhofsviertel

-Each Frankfurt neighbourhood has it’s own flavour and feel, for an idea of which area most appeals to you, head to our ‘neighbourhoods’ tab where you’ll find photos and more detailed information including where to eat, drink and things to do!
+In short, each Frankfurt neighbourhood has its own flavour and feel.
+And, for an idea of which area most appeals to you, head to our ‘neighbourhoods’ tab.
+There, you’ll find photos and more detailed information, including where to eat, drink and things to do!

-Once you have an idea of which area most appeals to you and your family, head out onto the streets and pound the pavement to get a first hand account and try the local cafes & restaurants (as I mentioned our neighbourhoods section should give you some ideas until you find your feet!).
+Once you have an idea of which area most appeals to you and your family, head out onto the streets and pound the pavement to get a first-hand account and try the local cafes and restaurants.
+Ultimately, this will make the transition to living in Frankfurt a lot easier and more successful.

 At times I felt we would never find a place and after we lost our first choice apartment I literally panicked (try not to do this it’s unhelpful) and settled for an apartment that I ordinarily wouldn’t have chosen.
-Saying that everything happens for a reason, our rent is now substantially less than it would have been (happy husband), we have underground parking which saves a hundred hours every morning during winter (no ice scraping ????) and it takes no time at all getting out the city!
+Saying that, everything happens for a reason!
+Firstly, our rent is now substantially less than it would have been (happy husband).
+Secondly, we have underground parking, which saves a hundred hours every morning during winter (no ice scraping ????).
+And lastly, it takes no time at all to get into or out of the city.

 Happy Hunting